nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 1 - Basic Circuits.md

 3. Input/Output Facilities - Allow for interaction with the computer.

 c.
 A computing machine based on von Neumann architecture can modify memory, including, possibly, that where the program instructions are stored (self-modifying code).
 Discuss the wisdom of allowing this to take place.
 - This allows a great deal of flexibility in programming, as the computer's abilities can be changed by the user's creativity, using the computer.
+It can also lead to very, very efficient programs (when written well), as the code can change itself as it goes.
+This also allows for marginally smaller programs, which may be necessary if storage is a constraint.

 d.
 Explain what happens when you connect resistors (i) in series (ii) in parallel